Growing your own edible garden can be extremely satisfying, if done right.

 As well as planting what you like, think about how you’d like your edible garden to look.
 A beautifully designed garden will encourage you to spend more time outside, tending and caring for your plants.

 Try raised beds as you can keep the shape, size and height uniform.
 It also means you can control the quality of the soil.
-Lay out paths that are comfortable and wide enough for you to weed plants through and go for materials that feel comfortable underfoot.
+Layout paths that are comfortable and wide enough for you to weed plants through and go for materials that feel comfortable underfoot.

 - To-may-toe, to-mah-toe

 Tomatoes are often considered as the gateway plant to gardening.
 With a number of different delicious varieties to choose from, you’ll be spoilt for choice with this easy homegrown hero.
+Hence why many choose to grow these, not just in gardens, but also commonly on farms for commercial purposes.

-When planting tomatoes, try to choose an area well exposed to the sun, as they’ll need about 57 to 8 hours of sunlight.
+But when choosing to plant tomatoes in your garden, try to choose an area well exposed to the sun, as they’ll need about 57 to 8 hours of sunlight.
 Tomatoes also love compost, so make sure you’ve got plenty on, as well as a moist soil and mulch.

 - Add flavour and fragrance with herbs